 Our tour guide Gizem knows all the best spots for the most Instagrammable food and photo-op spots in Harajuku.
 Join her for an Instalicious Food Experience in Colorful Harajuku!

 Jizo-dori Shopping Street in Sugamo is affectionately known as "Grandma’s Harajuku" because many of its stores are aimed at older generations.
 Sugamo is also a great location to try some traditional Japanese street food such as fried and candied sweet potatoes, crispy rice crackers, and a more unusual moist, pancake-like variety of senbei rice crackers.
-Be sure to sample the local speciality, shio daifuku, which is a unique salted mochi that’s super fluffy, with a saltiness that perfectly balances the sweetness of the red bean paste inside.
+Be sure to sample the local specialty, shio daifuku, which is a unique salted mochi (rice cake) that’s super fluffy, with a saltiness that perfectly balances the sweetness of the red bean paste inside.

 Sugamo Access Info: Jizo-dori Shopping Street is a short walk from Sugamo Station on the JR Yamanote and Mita subway lines.